bmeyer99/3D_profile_portal/README.md

 * Users can follow other users to stay updated on their activity
 * Relationship.js or Follow.js for implementing the follow feature

+### Profile Attributes

+* Capture user-defined attributes for 3D models, such as:
+    + Long bridge detection
+    + Ironing settings
+    + Support material usage
+    + Print speed and temperature
+* Store these attributes along with the uploaded profile
+* Display attribute values in a user-friendly format on the profile page

 ### Image and Video Gallery

 * Use PhotoSwipe or similar library for responsive image galleries